Cabalum Western College: Present times

 The college trains students intellectually, physically, emotionally and spiritually.
 The students were active members of Red Cross Iloilo Chapter, Campus Paper Writers of Region VI-Western Visayas and Campus Ministry Iloilo Chapter.
 Cabalum Western College allows its students to have on-the-job training with companies in Western Visayas with work related to their field.
-Every year, the graduating students of Computer Engineering and Computer Science go to Manila for their education tour and training at more sophisticated IT companies where they can have hands-on practice.
-The undergrad students have their Annual Seminar-Workshop at college with experts and experienced guest speakers.
+Every year, the graduating students of Computer Engineering and Computer Science go to Manila for their education tour and training at more sophisticated IT companies, where they can have hands-on practice.
+The undergrad students have their Annual Seminar-Workshop at the college with experts and experienced guest speakers.

 Cabalum Western College is concerned with the intellectual, social, moral, physical and spiritual needs of the individual through scholarship, the development of character, and the promotion of service among its students.
 It strives to turn out graduates who are responsible, God-fearing citizens, proud of their culture, law-abiding, and prepared to do their share in national and international development.

 The college, the administration, the faculty, and staff is continually improving to give the students the best and the most effective way of teaching.